Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Case Study

 \section{Case Study}

-In this section, the effectiveness of the proposed method is validated using a modified IEEE 123-bus test feeder, which is a three-phase unbalanced distribution system.
+In this section, the effectiveness of the proposed method is validated using a modified IEEE 123-node test feeder and a modified EPRI Ckt5 test feeder, which are both three-phase unbalanced distribution systems.
 First, we demonstrate the accuracy of ICNN in learning the mapping between physical quantities in the distribution system.
 Then, the performance of the ICNN-based DOE optimization method is compared with benchmark methods to demonstrate the advantage of the proposed method.